vmware-labs/mod_wasm/README.md

 # `mod_wasm`

 Welcome to the `mod_wasm` project!
 This project implements an Apache module that is able to execute WebAssembly modules.
+A detailed article can be found at VMware's [Wasm Labs](https://wasmlabs.dev/articles/apache-mod-wasm/) page.

 To try out the default wasm module just type: